schaumtier/flameshot/README.md

 * rounded corners on selection
 * filled area with alpha in selection
 * filled area with alpha in circle
-* on "Choose an app to open the capture" directly open "eog" instead of choosing an app
+* on "Choose an app to open the capture" directly open "loupe" instead of choosing an app

+... contains a workarround for "copy to clipboard" on Ubuntu / Gnome 49 / Wayland

 ... added a `Dockerfile` and a build-script `build.sh` to build without installing dependencies (currently works only on Linux)
 (run "build.sh" to build and execute the docker-image)

 ## Preview